Burundi, Rwanda, And Genocide

 After he returned to Burundi in 1994, Footloose Forester toured the border region with a French development worker who showed him where entire villages were deserted as Tutsi villagers fled across a narrow river into Zaire.
 Hutu gangs came to his house and demanded to use his pick-up truck.
 Whatever reason they gave, he knew that they intended to hunt for Tutsis.
 Since they were hostile and heavily armed, he told me he had no choice.
 And the Footloose Forester never did go back to Government Building at Rhuengheri.

 Many stories posted by the Footloose Forester come from his old computer files.
 This one was so difficult to write that he was reticent to re-live that horrible period.
 And quite predictably, tears were forming as he added these last lines.
-Legacy Stories is, however, about our memories of the past.
+Legacy Stories is, however, a website about our memories of the past.
 Let us never forget that we are here on earth to love one another.

 Upon re-reading this short chronicle in late 2017, the tears came again.
 All men are brothers and all women are sisters.
 Why do we treat each other with such cruelty?